awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/_index.md

 pre: "<b>⁃ </b>"
 ---

-The content of this workshop are derived from a tutorial created by the nice folks at [Seqera Labs](https://github.com/seqeralabs/nextflow-tutorial), kudos to them!
+The content of this workshop is derived from a tutorial created by the nice folks at [Seqera Labs](https://github.com/seqeralabs/nextflow-tutorial), kudos to them!
+We won't create or own pipelines and tweak code, but rather jump right in with a small proof-of-concept piepline, which we will run locally in containers, submit locally to AWS Batch and run a batch job that submits to AWS Batch.

 ## Overview
 During this workshop you will implement a proof of concept of a RNA-seq pipeline.
 The goal of this workshop is not te become a Bioinformatician nor a Nextflow guru, but to get familiar with the concepts of nextflow and AWS Batch.